DSP System Toolbox

 Plotting occurs when the 'plotResults' input to the function is 'true'.

-multibandAudioCompressionExampleApp launches a GUI designed to interact with the simulation.
-The GUI allows you to tune parameters and the results are reflected in the simulation instantly.
+multibandAudioCompressionExampleApp launches a UI designed to interact with the simulation.
+The UI allows you to tune parameters and the results are reflected in the simulation instantly.
+For more information on the UI, please refer to HelperCreateParamTuningUIHelperCreateParamTuningUI.

 currDir = pwd; % Store the current directory address mexDir = [tempdir 'multibanddynamiccompressionDir']; % Name of % temporary directory if ~exist(mexDir,'dir') mkdir(mexDir); % Create temporary directory end cd(mexDir); % Change directory codegen('HelperMultibandCompressionSim');